Batu Khan: Viceroy and struggle with Güyük

-Danylo of Halych summoned to Batu and diplomatically made obeisance to the Mongols.
+Danylo of Halych was summoned to Batu in Sarai, and submitted himself to the Mongols, an act later decried in the Galician-Volhynian Chronicle, which otherwise glorified Danylo's exploits.
 Batu, addressing him, said "You have for a long time refused to come, but have effaced your ill conduct by your obedience" and saluted him with a draught of airag.
 They exchanged hostages whereby 100 families of Keraites were re-settled in Carpathian-Galicia.
 After the defeat of the Sultanate of Rum, Baiju freed David VII Ulu from Turkish imprisonment and sent him to Batu and Güyük.
 Fearing Baiju's aggressive policy, Queen Rusudan of Georgia sent her son David VI Narin to Batu's court to get official recognition as heir apparent.
 Batu supported David VI and granted him the rights above the Georgian and Armenian nobles and the Mongol tammachis.
 But Güyük made David Ulu the senior king of Georgia and ordered Batu's protege David Narin to be subordinate to David Ulu.

 Suspicion between Batu and Güyük increased, and Güyük replaced the officials in Iran and the Caucasus with his own men, including Eljigidei.
 When Güyük began moving west, Sorghaghtani Beki, the widow of Tolui, warned Batu that he was actually the Great Khan's target.
 When Güyük summoned Batu to appear before him, Batu moved slowly.
 Before meeting Batu, Güyük died suddenly.
 According to William of Rubruck and a Muslim chronicle, one of Batu's brothers murdered or poisoned the Great Khan Güyük and Batu then killed the imperial envoy, though this account is not completely confirmed by other major sources.